Ashlie-G/LuxeEthique/README.md

 #### Functionality / features ####
 Luxe Ethique enables any visitor to the application to read about the application on the about page, contact me via the contact page, or view the current approved listings aka the 'Wardrobe'.
 They are presented with a set amount of items displayed per page, and are able to navigate to the next or previous pages.
 If the visitor wants to know more about the item or purchase, they will need to sign up.
 The application has a fully functional user registration system that asks for email, password, contact number and address.
 If the visitor is a user, they can sign into their account with their email and password.
 Once signed in, they are able to access their user profile which allows them to see their current listings(if any) and edit their information.
 A user can browse the current listings, view particular listings and purchase.
-If the listing belongs to the user, it will state it within the listing and they will be able to edit or destroy it.
-Users can also create a new listing by completing the form and uploading images of the product as well as its authenticity.
+If the listing belongs to the user, it will state it within the listing and they will be able to destroy it.
+Users can also create a new listing by completing the form and uploading and image of the product as well as subit its proof of authenticity via email.
 Once all the appropriate fields have been entered and the listing has been submitted, the user awaits for the admin approval before it appears on the site.
 The admin user has access to everything in the app from the admin dashboard.
-The dashboard features all the active listings and users.
+The dashboard features all the active listings, users and payments.
 From here, the admin user is able to view submitted listings and once product authenticity is confirmed, the admin user can approve it.
 Once the product listing is approved, it is featured in the shop.
-The application features an 'About' and 'Contact' page which provides visitors with background information on what the application is about, and an avenue for them to contact the admin user with enquiries.

 - Sitemap
 insert sitemap png here